launchflow/buildflow-docs/docs/user-guides/pipelines/overview.md

-The **Pipeline** is the primary abstraction provided by **BuildFlow** for creating a real-time pipeline.
+The **Pipeline** is the pattern provided by **BuildFlow** for creating a real-time pipeline.
 It contains all of the user's processing logic between a source and a sink.

 A pipeline is composed of:
 - A `source` [primitive](../primitives/overview)